Most interesting landmarks of Arizona

 Natural landmarks of Arizona

-- Antelope Canyon – Coconino County.
-The most visited slot canyon, which provides numerous grand sights.
+- Upper Antelope Canyon and Lower Antelope Canyon – Coconino County.
+The most visited slot canyon which provides numerous grand sights.
+Canon has two main sections.

 - Deer Creek Canyon – Coconino County.
-Spectacular, narrow canyon in the side tributary of Grand Canyon.
+Spectacular, several hundred meters long slot canyon which ends in Grand Canyon.

 - Grand Canyon – Coconino and Mohave Counties.
 Possibly the most impressive canyon in the world.
-This 446 km long canyon is up to 1,800 m deep, with rugged, nearly vertical walls.
+This 446 km long canyon is up to 1,800 m deep and has rugged, nearly vertical walls.

 - Oak Creek Canyon – Coconino County.
 Enormous canyon – gorge, approximately 19 km long.
 Depth is up to 600 m.